MariaDB MaxScale is an advanced database proxy, firewall, and query router.

 MaxScale provides transparent dynamic routing of transactional queries to Servers configured for Online Transactional Processing (OLTP) and analytical queries to Servers configured for Online Analytical Processing (OLAP).

-MaxScale provides support for replication between row-based and columnar storage engines, ensuring that transactional updates to data replicate to columnar tables for analytical processing.
+MaxScale uses MariaDB Replication and the Binlog Filter (binlogfilter) to replicate between row-based and columnar storage engines, ensuring that updates to transactional data are replicated to columnar tables for analytical processing.

-In MariaDB Replication topologies, MaxScale detects primary server failure and promotes the most up-to-date replica based on Global Transaction ID (GTID), waits for that replica to execute any transactions in its relay log, and begins routing queries to it.
+MaxScale's MariaDB Monitor (mariadbmon) detects primary server failure and promotes the most up-to-date replica based on Global Transaction ID (GTID), waits for that replica to execute any transactions in its relay log, and begins routing queries to it.

-In MariaDB Enterprise Cluster topologies, where any Cluster node may execute reads or writes, MaxScale is used to minimize application impact upon server failure.
-Additionally, MaxScale may be used to assign primary and replica roles to database instances within a cluster to support read/write traffic splitting to remove write conflicts.
+MaxScale's Galera Monitor (galeramon) is used to minimize application impact upon server failure.
+Additionally, MaxScale can be used to assign primary and replica roles to database instances within a cluster to support read/write traffic splitting and to minimize the risk of certification failures.